cameraui/sdk/go/docs/api/plugin.md

 ## type PluginAPI

 PluginAPI is injected into the plugin at runtime and exposes the system services the plugin is allowed to talk to.
-It also acts as an eventEmitter for plugin lifecycle events \(see APIEvent constants in plugin.go\).
+It also acts as an eventEmitter for plugin lifecycle events \(see APIEvent\).

 Example:

-	// Access FFmpeg path
 	ffmpeg, err := api.CoreManager.GetFFmpegPath()

 	type PluginAPI struct {

-	    // CoreManager exposes system-level operations such as the FFmpeg path
+	    // CoreManager exposes system-level operations: the FFmpeg path and the
-	    // and server addresses.
+	    // server addresses used for media URLs (HTTP/RTSP).
 	    CoreManager *CoreManager
 	    // DeviceManager owns the camera devices assigned to this plugin and
 	    // publishes camera-state changes.
 	    DeviceManager *DeviceManager
+	    // SensorManager registers standalone sensors: entities of their own,
+	    // persisted across restarts, assignable to cameras by the user.
+	    SensorManager *SensorManager
 	    // DownloadManager mints token-protected download URLs for files the
-	    // plugin wants to expose to the UI.
+	    // plugin exposes to the UI (clip exports, snapshots).
 	    DownloadManager *DownloadManager
-	    // NotificationManager publishes notifications into the host so they fan
+	    // NotificationManager publishes notifications to every installed notifier
-	    // out to every installed Notifier-plugin and the in-app UI.
-Requires
+	    // and the in-app UI.
+Requires CapabilityPublishNotifications.
-	    // CapabilityPublishNotifications in the plugin contract.
 	    NotificationManager *NotificationManager
 	    // StoragePath is the absolute path to the plugin's writable storage
-	    // directory (created and cleaned up by the host).
+	    // directory, created and cleaned up by the host.
 	    StoragePath string
 	    // contains filtered or unexported fields
 	}